domenicquirl/comprehensive-rust/src/tuples-and-arrays/arrays.md

   later.

 - Try accessing an out-of-bounds array element.
+Array accesses are checked at runtime, but if the compiler can see that the access is out of bounds at compile-time, it will produce an error when compiling the program.

+  Instead of using a constant index, try calling a function to obtain the index.
+  Note that this function will return `usize`, which is the integer type used for indexing in Rust.

-Array accesses are checked at runtime.
-Rust can usually optimize these checks away, and they can be avoided using unsafe Rust.
+- Rust can usually optimize bounds checks away, and they can be avoided using unsafe Rust.

 - We can use literals to assign values to arrays.